subsquid-labs/squid-abi-template/README.md

 Options:
   --address <contract>      contract address
   --archive <url>           archive endpoint
-  --abi <path>              (optional) path to the abi file.
-If omitted, the Etherscan API is used -e, --event <name...>     one or multiple events to be indexed. '*' will index all events -f, --function <name...>. one or multiple contract functions to be indexed. '*' will index all functions --from <block>            start indexing from the given block.
+  --abi <path>              (Optional) path or URL to the abi file.
+If omitted, the Etherscan API is used.
+  -e, --event <name...>     one or multiple events to be indexed. '*' will index all events -f, --function <name...>. one or multiple contract functions to be indexed. '*' will index all functions --from <block>            start indexing from the given block.
-  --etherscan-api <url>     (Optional) An Etherscan-compatible API to fetch contract ABI by a known address.
+  --etherscan-api <url>     (Optional) an Etherscan-compatible API to fetch contract ABI by a known address.
 Default: https://api.etherscan.io/
 ```

 3. Build and run the squid